Guide

 How to find your VAT certificate online

-You can view, download or print your VAT certificate instantly through your HMRC online account.
+Accessing your VAT certificate online is the quickest way to get your document instantly.
+You can view, download, or print your certificate through your HMRC online account.

 After you log in, select 'View your VAT account'.